Rhode Island Recording Laws: Consent Rules and Penalties

 - Recording performance reviews

-Caution: Your employer may have policies against recording.
-While recording is legal under Rhode Island law, violating company policy could result in termination.
+Important note: Your employer may have internal policies against recording in the workplace.
+While recording is legal under Rhode Island law, violating a company policy could result in disciplinary action or termination.
+Rhode Island is an at-will employment state, so employers can generally set their own workplace rules.

 Recording Police and Government Officials